By Nancy Armitage

 Mix powdered sugar into the 2 beaten egg whites to make a white icing that is smooth & drizzles nicely over the petit fours after they are baked & cool.
 [Maybe a candied flower or leaf made out of icing & red food coloring added.]

-Note from Chris Story: All these years and I still don’t know how long to bake them!
-They can become too dry if they are overcooked.
+Note from Chris Story: All these years & I still don’t know how long to bake them!
+They can become too dry, if they are overcooked.

 Document: